Mobile social network: Safety issues

 Another safety concern arose from mobile dating applications such as Tinder and Hinge, where single people are matched up with each other to go on dates.
 These environments make it much easier for criminals to commit crimes such as rape and murder because it is difficult for users to completely know the other person before agreeing to meet them face to face.
 In England and Wales, there were 204 reported crimes due to Tinder or Grindr in 2014.
 This number rose to 412 in 2015.
-On November 23, 2016, Stephen Port was convicted for rape and murder of 4 men who he met on the Grindr.
+On November 23, 2016, Stephen Port was convicted for rape and murder of 4 men whom he met on the Grindr.
 In April 2016, Ingrid Lyne was murdered and her accused murderer was a man she had met on a dating app.
 While there are many dangers to meeting people online, it has also successfully helped single people find love and marriage.
 Increasing the safety procedures regarding mobile dating applications is an ongoing work by the police force and by the developers of these mobile applications.